 Something about me

 Born in 1952, I grew up in the small town of Kevelaer in the Lower Rhine area, just a few miles from the Dutch border.
-After school, and a community year in lieu of military service, I studied English language and literature, history of art and classical archaeology at Cologne and Glasgow/UK.
+After school, and a community year instead of military service, I studied English language and literature, history of art and classical archaeology at Cologne and Glasgow/UK.
 My doctoral dissertation on ‘Fantasy: Theory and History of a Literary Genre’ in 1981 was the first full-length scholarly study of this subject in German.
 In this genre, in particular, I am known as an illustrator, a cartographer, a translator, literary scholar and linguist, a Tolkien expert, an editor – and a writer.

 From the lone shieling of the misty island